Best Mississippi RN to BSN Programs

 Admissions and Program Length

 Upon completion of any prerequisite courses, students can spend anywhere from 1-3 years completing the core nursing coursework.
-Motivated, full-time students can finish in 10-12 months, while part-time study will result in a length of approximately 2 or more years.
+Motivated, full-time students can finish in 10-12 months, while the part-time study will result in a length of approximately 2 or more years.
 Students are usually admitted at the beginning of each semester, though some schools (typically those that provide online courses) offer more frequent program start dates.

 Tuition and Cost of Attendance

 Registered nurses with a BSN generally find that they are eligible for more jobs and earn a higher salary than those with lower degrees.
-Aside from this, a BSN affords nurses a chance for growth within their current jobs, and can lead to more responsibility in the healthcare setting.
+Aside from this, a BSN affords nurses a chance for growth within their current jobs and can lead to more responsibility in the healthcare setting.
 RNs also find that the additional education leads to greater patient care and outcomes, which is a highly rewarding experience.

 RN to BSN Salary Comparison in Mississippi

 Mississippi is coming into a nursing shortage, so the state is offering financial assistance to experienced nurses or individuals looking to become a nurse to help alleviate the situation.
-There are more than 5 accredited colleges that offer RN to BSN programs and the state is encouraging all nurses to enrol into these programs or a degree higher than BSN.
+There are more than 5 accredited colleges that offer RN to BSN programs and the state is encouraging all nurses to enroll in these programs or a degree higher than BSN.
 Nurses that graduate from these degree programs have learned that career advancements, and higher salaries are some of the benefits to having their degree, BSN nurses can earn around $26,000 more annually.
 Mississippi needs more qualified, degree nurses.

 Alcorn State UniversityCampus